Rajas20/Computer-Vision/README.md

 # Computer-Vision

-### This repository contains implementations of three key computer vision algorithms using OpenCV in Python:
+### This repository showcases implementations of three widely used feature detection algorithms in computer vision: Harris Corner Detection, SIFT (Scale-Invariant Feature Transform), and SURF (Speeded-Up Robust

-#### SIFT (Scale-Invariant Feature Transform) – to detect and match keypoints between two images.
-#### RANSAC (Random Sample Consensus) – to remove outlier keypoint matches and fit a transformation model.
+### Features).
+These techniques are essential in tasks such as object recognition, image stitching, motion tracking, and 3D reconstruction.

-#### Harris Corner Detector – to detect and visualize corner points in grayscale images.
+##### Harris Corner Detector – Demonstrates corner detection using the Harris method, ideal for identifying strong corner points in images.
+##### SIFT (Scale-Invariant Feature Transform) – Implements the SIFT algorithm, which detects and describes local features that are invariant to scale and rotation.
+##### SURF (Speeded-Up Robust Features) – Presents the SURF algorithm, an optimized version of SIFT, offering better performance in speed while maintaining robust feature extraction.